guettli/programming-guidelines/README.rst

 Use Systemd
 ------------

-It is avaible, don't reinvent.
+It is available, don't reinvent.
 Don't do double-fork magic any more.
 Use a systemd service with Type=simpel

 Avoid Office Documents or UML-tools
 -----------------------------------